 G =

-Fig. 1 Assembly Of Apparatus For The Determination Of Aluminium Phosphide
+Fig. 1 Assembly of Apparatus for the Determination of Aluminium Phosphide

 A-1.2 The apparatus consists of a 250 ml reaction flask C with a standard interchangeable socket.
 A 250 ml separating funnel B and delivery tube (PVC tube surgical soft type) are to be connected according to Fig. 1.
 The side tube is serially connected with three 200/250 ml absorption bottles E, F and G respectively.
 To the mouth of the separating funnel is attached a nitrogen or carbon dioxide inlet tube A as indicated in Fig. 1.
 The reaction flask is so mounted on a stand where it is possible to immerse it in the water bath D maintained at a temperature of (65 ± 5) °C.